 Focus on comparative literatures in African languages, Swahili literature, manuscript studies and poetics with a regional focus on Eastern Africa.

-All staff are members of the Institute of African Studies
+Members of the four departments are actively involved in the academic projects of the Institute of African Studies

-For more information on the departments of African Linguistics I, African Linguistics II and Literatures in African Languages see: About.
+For more information on the departments of African Linguistics I, African Linguistics II, Literatures in African Languages, and African and Afrophone Philosophies, see: About.